alanpapalia/starter-academic/content/project/fsae-monocoque/index.md

 outsourcing the machining.
-Thanks to our wonderful sponsors at <a href = "https://en.machinetools.camozzi.com/who/ingersoll-machine-tools.kl"> Ingersoll Machine Tools </a> we were able to work alongside them to design molds which could be machined on their large-scale CNC mills.
+Thanks to our wonderful sponsors at <a href = "https://en.machinetools.camozzi.com/who/ingersoll-machine-tools.kl"> Ingersoll Machine Tools </a> we were able to work alongside them to design molds which could be machined on their large-scale CNC mills while meeting our critical dimension requirements.
 This allowed for improved tolerance on the molds, resulting in a higher quality finished monocoque.
 To make use of their machines I had to collaborate with engineers working with our sponsor to ensure that our molds were machineable.

 After receiving the molds from our sponsor I worked with members of our composite subsystem to make carbon-fiber tooling, which would be the final molds for our monocoque.
 This was done so that the tools would match the coefficient of thermal expansion between the tooling and the monocoque.
-With the carbon tooling manufactured,
+With the carbon tooling manufactured, our team handled five successive composite layups and cure cycles in an on-campus autoclave.